iOS 26

 To turn off the Automatic Ear Detection feature, navigate to the settings of your iPhone, then select Bluetooth.

-Within this menu, you should see your AirPods as one of the devices.
+You should see your AirPods as one of the devices within this menu.
 Press the “i” on the right side of the AirPods line, then deselect the automatic ear detection feature.

 6. Turn Off Automatic Switching